By Owais Mughal, December 2006

 During the construction phase, a temporary trolley incline was used to transfer the construction men and material up and over the pass.
 The trolley was pulled up by a rope.

-See the photo to the left which was also taken by Mr. Fred Bremmer in 1889.
+See the photo below which was also taken by Mr. Fred Bremmer in 1889.
 In the enlarged image you can note how the trolley line splits into two near the top so that ascending and descending trolleys can cross each other.

 Workers at Khojak Tunnel site used to be overly fatigued as 19 million (19,724,426 to be exact) bricks to line the Khojak tunnel had to be burned on the site kiln.
 The there were five more tunnels to be built in the area besides the Khojak Tunnel.
 6549 candles were used inside the tunnel during the time of boreing to keep it lit.

-The photo to the right is of the under construction entrance of the tunnel from the Shelabagh side.
+The photo above is of the under construction entrance of the tunnel from the Shelabagh side.
 Note how brick deposits to be used for tunnel lining are laying on the ground.

 The railway line stopped short of Durand Line border at Chaman where a huge dump of permanent way material was created in the event that the extension to Kandahar proved necessary.
 This storage of material was later removed and sent to other parts of India after it was realized that a railway line up to Kandahar was not needed any time in the near future.